 One of Six Greater Tulsa Reporter Newspapers

 Oklahoma's Largest Monthly News Group

-Volume 17 July 2020 www.gtrnews.com
+Volume 22 July 2020 www.gtrnews.com

 IN THIS ISSUE:

-VARIETY See Page 7

-NATIONAL SPOTLIGHT SHINES ON TULSA
+See Page 7 NATIONAL SPOTLIGHT SHINES ON TULSA VARIETY

 PRESIDENT TRUMP UNDERWAY: President Donald Trump rallies his crowd at the BOK Center during the inaugural event of his presidential campaign June 20.
 According to the Tulsa Fire Marshall, approximately 6,200 supporters attended the event.
+JUNETEENTH ON GREENWOOD: Juneteenth was celebrated June 19, the day before President Trump arrived in Tulsa.
+The event was celebrated in Tulsa's Greenwood District, the site of the 1921 Race Massacre.
+The day celebrates what were the last freed slaves in Texas 155 years ago, three years after President Abraham Lincoln's Emancipation Proclamation.
+The Rev. Al Sharpton spoke at the event.